RRSP DECISIONS AND CHOICES

 TFSA or RRSP ?

-With few exceptions (e.g. those with a DB pension plan) people should try to maximize their allowed contributions to both RRSPs and Tax Free Savings Accounts (TFSAs).
+With few exceptions, people should try to maximize their allowed contributions to both RRSPs and Tax Free Savings Accounts (TFSAs).
 In real life most people cannot save that much and must choose.
-There are 14 issues to consider.
+There are 15 issues to consider.

-- $1,000 saved ≠ $1,000 saved - The choice is never between adding $1,000 to an RRSP or adding $1,000 to a TFSA.
+- $1,000 saved ≠ $1,000 saved - Contributions to an RRSP must be larger, just to be equal.
+The choice is never between adding $1,000 to an RRSP or adding $1,000 to a TFSA.
 If you can save $1,000 in a TFSA then you can save (at a 33% tax bracket) $1,500 in an RRSP.
 The $500 tax reduction from the RRSP contribution should end up in your savings account somehow.
-Either less tax is deducted from your paycheques, or your taxes paid on filing your tax return is smaller, or you get a tax refund.
+Either less tax is deducted from your paycheques, or your taxes paid on filing your tax return is smaller, or you get a tax refund that repays the gross-up Feb $500 contribution.
 That $500 allows you to save more in an RRSP.
 Both accounts would then shelter the same after-tax saving.
 You need the larger RRSP to pay the eventual withdrawal tax.

 - Qualify To Contribute? - Contributions are limited for both accounts.
-For both you must be at least 18 years old.
-For RRSPs you must have sufficient Earned Income.
-RRSP contributions stop after the year you turn 71, but can continue forever into TFSAs.
+Contribution room starts accruing for TFSAs at age 18 and continues till you die.
+For RRSPs you must have Earned Income that was reported on a tax return.
+Children may find account providers won't open an RRSP for them when they are minors.
+RRSP contributions stop after the year you turn 71 and the plan evolves into a RRIF.
 If one's spouse is younger than 71 you can still make RRSP contributions to the Spousal RRSP.

 - Re-using Contribution Room - Contribution room for RRSPs can be used only once.
 In contrast any withdrawals from a TFSA can be re-contributed the next year.
 So savings can be put in, taken out and spent, and more savings used to replace those original contributions.
 This makes the TFSA the best account when saving for expected short/medium term purchases.
 RRSPs are best for long-term planning, where savings go into the account and never come out until retirement.

-- Creditor Protection - RRSP assets are protected from the claims of creditors.
-The RRSP is a trust structure that is legally considered another 'person'.
+- Creditor Protection - RRSP assets are protected in bankruptcy, but not necessarily under general creditor protection that varies by province.
 A TFSA does not have this protection.

 - Collateral for Loans and Interest Deductible - RRSP assets cannot be used as collateral for personal loans.
 For anyone wanting to use leverage investing this is a problem.
 TFSAs can be used for collateral.

 - US Dividends - The tax treatment of US dividends differs between RRSPs and TFSAs.
-RRSPs are considered retirement vehicles under which tax treaties allow no tax withholding on distributions.
+RRSPs are considered retirement vehicles under which tax treaties allow no tax withholding on distributions crossing the border.
 But TFSAs are not in this class.
 15% taxes will be withheld.
 There is no mechanism for getting it back.
 In a normal taxable account, you recover the taxes paid on your income tax return.
 But you file no income tax return for your TFSA.
 The withholding is a permanent loss.

 - Moving To Another Country? - The RRSP, as a pension plan, and income from it, may get preferential tax treatment by your new country.
 Leaving the RRSP account active when you move will not affect the determination of whether you are (or not) a resident for tax purposes.
 In contrast, the income earned in a TFSA, and withdrawals, may be considered taxable by your new country although they remain un-taxed by Canada.